Avoiding editorial manipulation

 6: The comfortable

-Free from party ties, has integrity and can’t be bought, is passionate about informing the public debate, seeks the truth, reports objectively and fairly, and includes multiple perspectives even if they could weaken the story.
+Free from party ties, has integrity and can’t be bought, is passionate about informing the public debate, seeks the truth, reports objectively and fairly, and includes multiple perspectives even those they dislike.
 Is prepared to investigate all they hold dear.
-Sees nobody beyond reproach and is realistic about human nature.
+Sees nobody as being beyond reproach and is realistic about human nature.
 The true journalist seeks the truth.

 The role of the journalist